Two British brothers jailed for stealing Ming Dynasty artefacts

 The first joint investigation team of its kind between the UK and Switzerland law enforcement was set up to easily share information, the Metropolitan Police said.

-The Met set up an undercover sting, posing as art buyers and arranging to meet the gang at a central London hotel.
+The force set up an undercover sting, posing as art buyers and arranging to meet the gang at a central London hotel.

 Stewart and his co-conspirator Mbaki Nhkwa handed the vase to the undercover officers in exchange for £450,000, and were promptly arrested.